JoseBambora/PersonalProjects/JDAExtension/README.md

 **TODO**:
 - Documentation (code + this markdown)
-- UserContext + MessageContext events buttons.
-- Modals, Select Menus and Capture Edit and Deleted messages.
+- Select Menus, Capture Edit and Deleted messages and add a simple CronJob manager.